Biography

 Research and Scholarship

-The traditional view of eukaryotic genomes as straightforward and organized templates for gene transcription has been overturned in recent years.
+In recent years, researchers have overturned the traditional view of eukaryotic genomes as straightforward and organized templates for gene transcription.
 Instead, we now understand that these genomes transcribe diverse RNA molecules, from messenger RNAs for protein synthesis to a vast class of non-coding transcripts.
 Our lab is dedicated to investigating the significance of lncRNAs in governing gene expression and maintaining genome stability.
 Our research focuses on unraveling the intricate mechanisms underlying lncRNA-mediated regulation, with the ultimate goal of shedding light on the role of these enigmatic molecules in shaping the complexity of eukaryotic biology.

 Long non-coding RNAs in genetic and epigenetic regulations:

-Long non-coding RNAs have been shown to play a significant role in regulating the transcription dynamics of chromatin, particularly through long-range activation of promoters and enhancers.
-LncRNAs that utilize triplex-forming sites to mediate chromatin organization are particularly interesting to epigenetics researchers.
+Long non-coding RNAs are important for controlling how genes are turned on and off, especially by activating promoters and enhancers from a distance.
+LncRNAs that utilize triplex-forming sites to mediate chromatin organization are particularly intriguing to epigenetics researchers.
 These lncRNAs can directly interact with transcription factors and the writers, readers, and erasers of histones to localize regulatory protein complexes to target regions for gene regulation.
-Additionally, TFS in functional elements may serve as anchors for chromosomal contacts.
 However, this regulation mechanism remains poorly understood in the complex cancer genome with its gene and locus duplication events.

-At our lab, we aim to elucidate lncRNA-chromatin interactions in normal and cancer cells using state-of-the-art techniques such as high-resolution imaging, genomics, sequencing, and computational methods.
-By better understanding these interactions, we can identify lncRNA-mediated oncogenic interactions and develop targeted interventions using anti-sense oligos and small-molecule inhibitors.
+In our lab, we utilize cutting-edge techniques like high-resolution imaging, genomics, sequencing, and computational methods to study lncRNA-epigenetic regulation in both normal and cancer cells.
+By better understanding these interactions, we can identify lncRNA-mediated oncogenic interactions and develop targeted interventions.

 Chromosome instability: